The Torbay Drama Festival

 S9.
 Free entrance is granted to adult competitors only during the session in which they are performing.
 Teachers who have entered students into the Festival will receive a Teachers’ Pass.
 Parents and other interested parties are not entitled to be admitted without a valid ticket.

 S10.
-Copies of own choice pieces should be submitted with the entry form.
+Copies of own choice pieces (including lyrics for Musical Theatre classes) should be submitted at the Welcome desk at least 30 minutes before the class is scheduled.
 Those who fail to produce a copy for the Adjudicator may be penalised.
-All copies must have the competitor’s name, class number, and entry number in the class clearly stated at the top.
-Background tapes should be marked in the same way.
+All copies must have the competitor’s name, class number, and entry number in the class clearly stated.

 S11.
 Original material: a full written copy must be submitted to the steward as per rule S10.
 It must be original and the candidate’s own work.
 Marks awarded will reflect content, literary style and presentation appropriate to the age group.